microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventwebinar-getbyuseridandrole.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [virtualEventWebinar](../resources/virtualeventwebinar.md)/[virtualEventTownhall](../resources/virtualeventtownhall.md)  collection in the response body.
+If successful, this function returns a `200 OK` response code and a collection of [virtualEventWebinar](../resources/virtualeventwebinar.md) objects in the response body.

 ## Examples